 As Father's Day 2021 is upon us, this is the opportune moment to write a tribute to my father, Henry Ramos Caro, the First Artist in the Caro-Clare family.

 My father was a talented artist and musician.
-A man who mainly kept his talents hidden under a bushel.
+A man who mainly kept his talents hidden under a bushel (unlike his daughter who blows her own shofar as far and wide as she can).
 He was born an American citizen in the Philippines, his father a US Marine (and POW survivor), his mother a native who kept her Marine on that lovely, hard won island he was happy to call home.
 They had 4 children, my father the oldest.